 Investigation Alert GPS, FIS, GL, NSC: Johnson Fistel, LLP Encourages Long-Term Investors to Submit Their Information Below

-Johnson Fistel, LLP is investigating potential claims on behalf of The Gap, Inc. (NYSE: GPS) against certain of its officers and directors.
+Johnson Fistel, LLP is investigating potential claims on behalf of The Gap, Inc. GPS against certain of its officers and directors.

 If you have continuously owned The Gap, Inc. shares before November 24, 2021, you can click or copy and paste the link below in a browser to join this action: